December 2021 DC Comics revealed

 DC is gearing up for the holiday season with the release of its December 2021 solicitations, gift-wrapping a ton of superhero action picked out just for you, the readers.

 December brings a major clash between two of DC's core superhero teams, the Justice League and the Legion of Super-Heroes.
-Though the two teams share a long history, and they've usually been allies, Justice League Annual 2021 #1 will pit the teams against each other in combat - possibly spinning out into an event.
+Though the two teams share a long history, and they've usually been allies, Justice League Annual 2021 #1 will set up an event in 2022 pitting the teams against each other in combat.

 Speaking of Batman, December also expands DC's line with four new titles, including the long-awaited Batgirls ongoing series, which features Stephanie Brown and Cassandra Cain teaming up as Gotham's girl protectors under the guidance of Barbara Gordon as Oracle.

-Also launching in December are Swamp Thing: Green Hell, a three-issue horror-fueled limited series; and One-Star Squadron, which features a less-than-stellar crew of heroes for hire; and finally World of Krypton, a six-issue limited series looking into Superman's past.
+Also launching in December are Swamp Thing: Green Hell, a three-issue horror-fueled Black Label limited series; One-Star Squadron, which features a less-than-stellar crew of heroes for hire; and finally World of Krypton, a six-issue limited series looking into Superman's past.

 So check out all of DC's December 2021 solicitations and covers and you can also check out the DC September 2021 solicitations, the DC October 2021 solicitations, and the DC November 2021 solicitations and/or scroll through all of DC and Marvel's most recent solicitations on our solicitations tab.